SEO is Dead? Not a Chance!

-Recently, I read a comment from a web design company on the MOZ blog where they confidently stated that SEO was really, finally, dead.
+Recently, I read a comment from a web design company on the MOZ blog where they confidently stated that SEO (search engine optimization) was really, finally, dead.

 Well, when you create a website with great content and user experience (UX), it makes people just convert naturally on your website and you don’t need to do ongoing SEO…

-So, create a website with great content and user experience and it will somehow magically get traffic from search engines?
+So, create a website with great content and user experience and it will somehow magically get traffic from organicone million search?
 Hmmm…

 Well, we do have a whole website dedicated to the death of SEO.

 Since 2011, this site has successfully proven the true death of SEO by dominating the landscape of rankings and serving us an easy to understand step by step explanation of why SEO is truly dead.

 Should we change the name?
 Maybe content marketing, user experience, or inbound marketing would fit.

 Do we need to throw SEO out, or just acknowledge that SEO is evolving?

 The fact is, SEO has gone through a lot of changes over the last 30 years.

 It’s not dead, but simply improving – and I want to help you stay on top of the latest trends so you can adjust your SEO tactics to better compete in your market.